My approach to teaching Judo is to plant the seeds, nurture them, and then emphasize patience, for quality takes time:

 Neil Ohlenkamp authored

-a major judo instructional book released in Spring 2006.
+a best selling judo instructional book released in Spring 2006.
 The US edition is Judo

 Unleashed, the UK hardback edition (and the Russian edition) is Black